The Best Hedging Plants for Formal Hedges

 If you decide to go for a formal hedge you need to be prepared to keep it trimmed.
 This is not difficult with shorter hedges in small runs.
 Long, tall hedges can be a challenge.

 Formal hedges have significant advantages, though, in terms of the space that they take up.
 You can keep them narrow to maximize growing space for other plants.

 You can also choose the height you want- not so easy with informal hedges.

-This page is about formal hedges but natural hedges are always worth a thought.
+While this article mostly covers formal hedges, natural hedges are always worth a thought.